 To reduce cutting time, when cutting the vegetables by hand.
 Slice both celery stalks in half lengthwise and chop all four pieces at the same time.
 Do the same with the carrot except slice it lengthwise into four pieces or quarters.

-Since all the vegetables in this recipe are small diced, I like to use my veggie chopper (affiliate link) like this one on Amazon.
+Since all the vegetables in this recipe are small diced, I like to use my veggie chopper (paid link) like this one on Amazon.
 With just a few slaps you can cut veggies from a large chop down to finely diced.
 Very quick and easy.

 Preheat a large pot or soup pot for a few minutes over medium-high heat.
 Add olive oil when nice and hot, start with the onions and celery, and cook for 2 minutes.